taoensso/telemere/wiki/7-Tips.md

   This way you can see all your ids in one place, and precise info on when ids were added/removed/changed.

-- Use **signal call middleware** to your advantage.
+- Use **signal call transforms** to your advantage.

-  The result of call middleware is cached and *shared between all handlers* making it an efficient place to transform signals.
-For this reason - prefer signal middleware to handler middleware when possible/convenient.
+  The result of call-side signal transforms is cached and *shared between all handlers* making it an efficient place to modify signals going to >1 handler.

 - Signal and handler **sampling is multiplicative**.